 Other issues that should be considered include:

-Whether formally written into company policy or an informal agreement between the employee and employer, common arrangements include:
+Whether formally written into company policy or an agreement between the employee and employer, common arrangements include:

 Compressed work week occurs when an employee works for longer periods of time per day or shift in exchange for a day off.
-Employees may start earlier or finish later that the normal work day.
-Compressed work weeks are often initiated by the employee, but sometimes the employer may initiate the option to improve operational efficiency, to maximize production (reduced daily start up costs) or to establish longer business hours which can enhance customer service.
+Employees may start earlier or finish later than the normal work day.
+Compressed work weeks are often initiated by the employee, but sometimes the employer may initiate the option to improve operational efficiency, to maximize production (lower daily start up costs) or to establish longer business hours which can enhance customer service.

 Common arrangements for a 40 hours work week are working 10 hours per day, 4 days a week; working an extra hour a day with 1 day off every 2 weeks; or working an extra half hour a day and having one day every 3 or 4 weeks off.

-Job sharing occurs when two or more people share one or more positions or set of duties.
+Job sharing occurs when two or more employees share one or more positions or set of duties.
 It should be clear before starting how these arrangements affect pay, benefits, and holidays.
 It is very important that those in a job sharing arrangement work effectively as a team, and communicate well.
 Job sharing may be an option when few part-time positions are available within the company.

 This arrangement allows employees to choose, within negotiated boundaries, their days and hours of work to the maximum for a set period of time.
 This period of time may be weekly, monthly or yearly.
 Such arrangements are often a combination of flex time and compressed work week and can help reduce the amount of overtime hours required.
 These arrangements may be suited to fields where there is variation in demands such as peak hours or seasonal peaks.

 Gradual retirement allows employees to reduce their working hours or reduce their workload over a period of time rather than switching from full time employment to retirement abruptly.
-This phased period can be used to train the replacement employee, help others adjust to restructuring within the company, or to adjust for the redistribution of tasks among the remaining employees.
+This phased period can be used to train the replacement employee, help others adjust to restructuring within the organization, or to adjust for the redistribution of tasks among the remaining employees.

 Leaves and sabbaticals are authorized periods of time away from work without loss of employment rights.
 Paid or unpaid leaves are usually granted for family, health care, education or leisure reasons.
 Sabbaticals are usually paid (or partially funded) and occur on a regular basis in addition to vacation time.
-In some cases, self-funded leaves are also possible where a portion of the employee's salary is withheld and returned to the employee 'as pay' during the time away from work.
+In some cases, self-funded leaves may be possible where a portion of the employee's salary is withheld and returned to the employee 'as pay' during the time away from work.